lpsthindfinnifinance/finni-stipend-management-app/replit.md

 A comprehensive stipend management system for managing 60+ ABA practices across 5 portfolios (G1-G5) with multi-level approval workflows, practice-level ledger tracking, and real-time portfolio analytics.

 ## Recent Changes
+- **2025-10-28**: Admin Role Implementation
+  - Added "Admin" role with full system permissions (PSM + Finance capabilities)
+  - Updated schema to support Admin role in user validation
+  - Backend middleware now allows Admin to access all Finance endpoints
+  - Frontend updated to grant Admin full permissions:
+    - Can create stipend requests and allocations (like PSMs)
+    - Can approve at all levels (PSM, Lead PSM, Finance)
+    - Can access Settings page and manage system administration
+  - Changed Finance user to Admin role
+  - Admin users can do everything that both PSMs and Finance users can do

 - **2025-10-28**: Database Schema Optimization
   - Removed unused metric columns from `practice_metrics` table to simplify data model:
     - Removed L6PP (Last 6 Pay Periods) metrics: 6 columns